-Note: The steps were updated in Version 1.3.
-Note.
-This protocol was updated in version 2.0
+Note: The steps were updated in Version 1.3 and 2.0.

 This is a fairly simple distance to a nearest parcel (centroid) calculation.
 What is most important is defining a gym or fitness facility as these can be public or private.
 It is related to the following TREC-IDEA question: